pygos/build/docs/filesystem.md

 The `/usr/share` directory containing application data has also been moved to the filesystem root (i.e. there is a `/share`).

-Many systems have a `/usr/libexec` directory containing executable not intended to be run by people but by programs.
+Many systems have a `/usr/libexec` directory containing executables not intended to be run by people but by programs.
 This has been moved to `/lib/libexec`.

 The `/usr` directory is still present but now serves its original purpose again.
 Storing user home directories.
+For instance, the `/root` directory has been moved to `/usr/root`.

 Since build tools, source code and headers are typically not installed, there is currently no need to think about where to put `/usr/include` or `/usr/src`.